microsoft/FluidFramework/packages/dds/ordered-collection/api-report/ordered-collection.api.md

 import { IChannelFactory } from '@fluidframework/datastore-definitions';
 import { IChannelServices } from '@fluidframework/datastore-definitions';
 import { IChannelStorageService } from '@fluidframework/datastore-definitions';
-import { IConsensusOrderedCollection as IConsensusOrderedCollection_2 } from './interfaces.js';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidSerializer } from '@fluidframework/shared-object-base';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';